-Meretz Israel brought the first Palestinian Israeli woman Mrs. Hussniya Jabara into parliament in 1999 and Yossi Beilin, who was party leader 2004-8, was one of the key people involved in the Oslo negotiations and the Geneva Initiative.
-As of 2009, one the three Meretz parliamentarians, Nitzan Horowitz, was the only openly gay member of parliament MK in Israel.
+Furthermore, Yossi Beilin, who was party leader 2004-8, was pivotal to the Oslo negotiations and the Geneva Initiative.
+In 2009 Meretz MK (and now party leader) Nitzan Horowitz became the only openly gay member of parliament MK in Israel.
 His two colleagues, also bastions of moral integrity in the Knesset, were the then-party leader Jumas Haim Oron and Ilan Gilon.

 In the 2013 elections Meretz saw its number of Knesset representatives double to six.
 The team was led by Zahava Gal-On, whose fearless battle for human rights and championing of the need for a peaceful resolution to the Israeli-Palestinian dispute have won her respect even from political foes.
 Zahava’s five partners were Nitzan Horowitz, Ilan Gilon, Tamar Zandberg, academic and social protest activist, Issawi Freij, Palestinian Israeli lawyer from Kafr Qasm, and Michal Rozin, a campaigner for equality in employment and human rights who won the Israeli Democracy Institute’s Outstanding Parliamentarian Award for 2013.

 Yossi Sarid, party leader 1996-2003 and leader of the opposition 2001-2003, was well known as a prolific columnist for the Israeli daily Ha’aretz.
 Special mention must go to Shulamit Aloni who helped found Meretz in 1992 and led the party to an impressive tally of 12 seats in that year’s election.
 Sadly she died in January 2014 and we ran a special tribute here.

 Meretz UK also upkeeps a direct link with the Israeli party as well as with other movements around the world.
 Meretz UK is also part of the Socialist International and Progressive Alliance.
 Meretz UK is a member of the Stop Climate Change Coalition and supports Fairtrade and green cleaning products.

 A copy of the Meretz UK Constitution is available on request!